 8 Common Offshore Software Development Challenges

-Additionally, with the advancements in cloud-computing, location has become essentially irrelevant.
+Additionally, with the advancements in cloud-computing, the workplace location of your team has become much more flexible.
 However, the enticement of dramatic cost savings isn’t always what it’s cracked up to be.

 List of 8 Common Offshore Software Development Challenges

-Below is just a handful of offshore software development challenges that cause some experts to recommend against the practice:
+Here are some of the top offshore software development challenges that cause some experts to recommend against the practice:

 Less-Than-Desirable Cost Savings